freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-bead-sort.md

 ## Description

 <section id='description'>

-Sort an array of positive integers using the <a href="https://en.wikipedia.org/wiki/Bead_sort" target="_blank">Bead Sort Algorithm</a>.
+Sort an array of positive integers using the [Bead Sort Algorithm](https://en.wikipedia.org/wiki/Bead_sort).

-A  <i>bead sort</i>  is also known as a  <i>gravity sort</i>.
+A *bead sort* is also known as a *gravity sort*.

 The algorithm has O(S), where S is the sum of the integers in the input set: Each bead is moved individually.

 This is the case when bead sort is implemented without a mechanism to assist in finding empty spaces below the beads, such as in software implementations.

 </section>

 ## Instructions